The Heart Transplant Process

 Over time, most patients are able to resume their normal activity with minor adjustments.
 After transplant, the cardiac rehab staff will monitor you while you walk and help you develop an exercise plan that works for you.
 Please note that it will take some time to gain strength and endurance.
 Keeping up with an exercise routine once you’ve finished cardiac rehab is the best way to manage your weight and improve your well-being.

-Adjusting to a new heart can also be tough for the patient and loved ones.
+The evaluation, waiting for a transplant and recovering from surgery can be tough for the patient and loved ones.
 It is common to feel anxious, depressed, or frustrated.
-This may be due to your medicines as well as the stress of having a new heart.
+This may be due to your medicines as well as the stress of this process.
 Talk with someone about your feelings.
 The transplant team, your nurse, or social worker can help you cope with these emotions.
+The transplant team can even help identify a mental health provider locally to help you during this stressful time.
+Having this in place can be very beneficial.
 Sharing your feelings with your loved ones and others may also be helpful.
 Most areas have support group meetings for heart transplant recipients and loved ones to attend.

 We encourage patients to return to work after having a heart transplant.
 You may not be able to do the same duties as before your transplant.
 It depends on the type of work you do, but that doesn’t mean you can’t work at any job.
 The social worker will meet with you about three months after transplant to start talking about your return to work and to help you with any paperwork or questions you may have.

 ♥ UNOS: Getting on the list

 - What is UNOS?

 - What is the process for being placed on the list?